 Please click the course title for the course description and the learning objectives

 This course will define and demonstrate a simple, lifestyle-based model for Adlerian Couples Counseling.
 Adlerian principles will be integrated with the “infinity loop” model from emotionally-focused couples therapy, allowing helping professionals to bridge the gap between individual lifestyle work and the dynamics of coupleship.
 Interventions in couples counseling will also be discussed and demonstrated.
+Learning Objectives: The course is sponsored by Adler University for 10 continuing education hours for psychologists.
+The course is open to psychologists and non-psychologists.

 Open to youth.